zdravkov/kendo-docs/api/javascript/ui/grid.md

 * max - the value of the "max" aggregate (if specified)
 * min - the value of the "min" aggregate (if specified)
 * sum - the value of the "sum" aggregate (if specified)
+* aggregates - all of the aggregate (if specified) values for the current group

 #### Example - set the group header template